-Autism risk gene linked to differences in brain structureMarch 21st, 2012 in Autism spectrum disorders /
+Autism risk gene linked to differences in brain structureMarch 21, 2012 in Medicine & Health / Autism spectrum disorders

 Healthy individuals who carry a gene variation linked to an increased risk of autism have structural differences in their brains that may help explain how the gene affects brain function and increases vulnerability for autism.
 The results of this innovative brain imaging study are described in an article in the groundbreaking neuroscience journal Brain Connectivity, a bimonthly peer-reviewed publication from Mary Ann Liebert, Inc.